breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ### Example:

-To insert an user with SQL you have to type:
+To insert a user with SQL, you have to type:

 ```sql
 INSERT INTO user (name, last_name) VALUES ('Bob', 'Ross');